-Reducing reliance on single external credit ratings.
-In 2010, responding to the lessons learnt from the global financial crisis 2007-2008, the G20 Financial Stability Board issued a resolution encouraging to reduce reliance (especially mechanistic) on CRA ratings by banks in order to prevent negative consequences of inaccuracy of ratings and the "cliff effect".
-However, in emerging markets such as Russian one, CRA ratings play key role in providing information on companies' creditworthiness.
-Therefore, regulators and market participants can hardly abandon CRA ratings, at least for now.
+1. Reducing the reliance on a single external credit rating.
+In 2010, responding to the lessons learnt from the global financial crisis 2007-8, the G20 Financial Stability Board issued a resolution encouraging reduced reliance (especially mechanistic) on CRA ratings by banks in order to prevent the negative consequences of rating inaccuracy and the "cliff effect".
+However, in emerging markets such as Russia, CRA ratings play a key role in providing information on company creditworthiness.
+Therefore, regulators and market participants cannot abandon CRA ratings, at least for now.

-An aggregate rating would reduce the dependency of the financial ecosystem on any single CRA in the spirit proposed by the Financial Stability Board resolution.
-It can also be used by financial regulator as master (reference) scale in order to provide a mapping of external rating scales to regulatory scale thus creating a fair, level-field, and most importantly robust framework.
+An aggregate rating would reduce the dependency of the financial system on any single CRA in the spirit proposed by the Financial Stability Board resolution.
+It can also be used by the financial regulator as a reference scale in order to provide a mapping of external rating scales to the regulatory scale thus creating a fair, level playing-field, and most importantly a robust framework.